Yankari Game Reserve: Wildlife

 Yankari Game Reserve is an important refuge for over 50 mammal species including African bush elephant, olive baboon, patas monkey, Tantalus monkey, roan antelope, hartebeest, lion, African buffalo, waterbuck, bushbuck and hippopotamus.
 The lion population is on the verge of extinction.

 There are also over 350 species of bird found in the park.
 Of these, 130 are residents, 50 are Palearctic migrants and the rest are intra-African migrants that move locally within Nigeria.
 These birds include the saddle-billed stork, Helmeted guineafowl, African grey hornbill, and the cattle egret.

 Since 2005, the protected area is considered a Lion Conservation Unit together with Kainji National Park.

 Climate

 Between May and September is the rainy season.
-Temperatures range from 18C to 35C.
-During the dry season, the harmattan wind blows from the Sahara, often bringing dusty skies, and night temperatures fall as low as 12 C (53 F).
-The hottest period falls in March and April, when temperatures can rise above 40 C (104 F) during the daytime.
+Temperatures range from 18 C to 35 C. During the dry season, the harmattan wind blows from the Sahara, often bringing dusty skies, and night temperatures fall as low as 12 C. The hottest period falls in March and April, when temperatures can rise above 40 C during the daytime.